Asymmetry is a platform

 Directors

-For the past 13 years, Yan has been engaged in the art world as a collector and patron.
-Through these activities, as well as her own experience studying art, she has come to recognise how the advancement of curatorial practices is under-supported yet essential to the arts eco-system.
-She envisioned Asymmetry Art Foundation as a hub for curatorial practices in and about Asia, provoking cultural dialogue, facilitating radical intellectual ideas, and supporting the professional development of curators at different stages of their careers.
+For over a decade, Yan has taken an impassioned and active role in the arts community through her philanthropic initiatives and by continually developing her private collection.
+The impetus for Asymmetry Art Foundation was borne out of this cultural engagement, as well as her own experience studying art; she recognised a deep need for the advancement of curatorial practices, which to date were under-supported yet essential to the arts ecosystem.
+Yan envisioned Asymmetry as a hub for curatorial practices in and about Asia, provoking cultural dialogue, facilitating radical intellectual ideas, and supporting the professional development of Chinese and Sinophone curatorial practitioners, scholars, and thinkers at different stages of their careers.

-Yan is particularly committed to widening the understanding of contemporary Asian art through her professional work with Asymmetry and also through her art collection, which is personal and completely separate from the foundation.
-Yan’s collection focuses on works that spark transnational conversations between Western and Asian cultures, reflecting our current zeitgeist that engages with social phenomena, such as globalisation, identity, gender, post-feminist and post-internet generations and art.
+Yan is particularly committed to widening the understanding and perspectives about contemporary Asian art through her professional work with Asymmetry and privately through her art collection, the activities of which are wholly separate from the foundation.
+Yan’s collection focuses on works that spark transnational conversations and embed cultural production within a global context, as well as engaging with broader topics of globalisation, gender, as well as post-feminist and post-internet generations.

-Across all of her endeavours, Yan aspires to create more visibility, shift perspectives and broaden the historical and contemporary constructs through which art from and about Asia is appreciated.
+Across all her endeavours, Yan aspires to create more visibility, shift perspectives, and broaden the historical and contemporary constructs through which art from and about Asia is appreciated.

 Michèle Ruo Yi Landolt, Director

-Due to her multicultural background which exposed her to Chinese and international contemporary art early on, Michèle is passionate about Asymmetry’s mission to work across cultures and join academic and artistic resources and practices in innovative ways.
+Michèle’s multicultural background (of Chinese/Swiss heritage) has helped fuel her passion for Asymmetry’s mission to work across cultures and join academic and artistic resources and practices in innovative ways.

 Strategic Advisors